 Drones: NO DRONE FLYING at Maker Faire on the grounds with the exception of the officially sanctioned, monitored and netted Drone event areas.
 State and local laws prohibit the use of drones at venues and events like Maker Faire unless they have been pre-approved.
 Safety is our number one concern.

 Please use recycling stations for aluminum cans, plastic bottles and cups, glass bottles and jars, all types of clean paper, plastic containers # 1 thru # 7, steel and scrap metal, and packing materials.
 At this time we cannot recycle plastic bags, Styrofoam, or plastic utensils.
 There will also be an area for corrugated cardboard.
 Please break down all cardboard for easy stacking and transporting.
 Additionally, compost bins will be available for all food items.
 Recycling stations will be located throughout the grounds, and we ask that you do not separate the bins from each other.

 You are responsible for cleaning up your exhibit area and ensuring it is recycled or trashed.
 Please do not leave any garbage in your exhibit space.

 Ask a Maker Faire crewmember for assistance if you have a large load that needs to be carried by a vehicle or if you require bins at your exhibit.
-If you have “free stuff” for giveaway, please identify it accordingly for those who can reuse it!
+If you have “free stuff” for giveaways, please identify it accordingly for those who can reuse it!
 We encourage you to use materials other than styrofoam or packing peanuts for packaging.
 Let’s all work together to reduce Maker Faire’s environmental footprint by thinking about the products we use and how to best dispose of them.
-If you have any special items you are unsure of how to dispose of, please contact Maker Faire’s Sustainability Coordinator at firstname.lastname@example.org.
+If you have any special items you are unsure of how to dispose of, please contact Maker Faire’s Sustainability Coordinator at [email protected].

 The average high temperature in the New York this time of year is 76° F. In the case of rain, the show will go on!